 - Open your dishwasher’s door and remove the lower rack from the unit.

 - Twist the lower spray arm, and pull it out gently.

 - If the upper spray arm has screws, please remove them.
 Then, detach it.

 - Install the new spray arms and reassemble your dishwasher.

 Bear in mind that the process of replacing the spray arms can vary depending on your dishwasher’s model.
 I always recommend checking your manual for detailed instructions.

 Now, it’s time for us to check your dishwasher’s chopper blade.

 Don’t worry, though.
-Checking this component is really quick and simple, you’ll just need to:
+Checking the chopper blade is really quick and simple; you’ll need to:

 - Disconnect your dishwasher from its power source.